scottc-bio/CJRS-protocols/protocols/plastic/BSFL_plastic_screen.md

 4. Dissect each larvae to extract the midgut and place all 3 midguts in the same tube labelled “PE Fungal”

-6. Now working in a sterile laminar flow-hood, add 500 μL sterile Fungal LCFM
+5. Now working in a sterile laminar flow-hood, add 500 μL sterile Fungal LCFM

-7. Homogenise the midgut solution by smashing with plastic pestles and with occasional vortexing
+6. Homogenise the midgut solution by smashing with plastic pestles and with occasional vortexing

+### Inoculation of solid media

-8. Using a sterile inoculation loop streak a loop of “PE Fungal” midgut suspension onto the "PE Fungal" plates, taking a new loop each time from the midgut suspension with a new inoculation loop.
-Also streak a loop onto the "PE" section of the "Fungal" control plates
+1. Using a sterile inoculation loop streak a loop of “PE Fungal” midgut suspension onto the "PE Fungal" plates, taking a new loop each time from the midgut suspension with a new inoculation loop.
+Also streak a loop onto the "PE" section of the "Fungal" control plates.

-9. Repeat for all other conditions
+2. Repeat for all other "Aerobic" conditions

-10. Incubate plates upside down at 30 °C
+3. Incubate plates upside down at 30 °C in the static incubator

+4. Move the "Anaerobic" midgut suspensions into the Anaerobic workstation

+5. Streak these suspensions onto the anaerobic plates in the worksation and incubate upside down at 30 °C

+### Inoculation of liquid media

-11. With the remaining "PE Fungal" midgut suspension, take 150 μL using sterile pipette tips and inoculate into the "PE Fungal" liquid culture
+1. With the remaining "PE Fungal" midgut suspension, take 150 μL using sterile pipette tips and inoculate into the "PE Fungal" liquid culture

-12. Repeat liquid culture inoculation for the remaining conditions
+2. Repeat liquid culture inoculation for the remaining "Aerobic" conditions

-7. Incubate all flasks at 30 °C with shaking at 120 rpm
+3. Incubate all flasks at 30 °C with shaking at 120 rpm in the shaking incubator

+4. In the anaerobic workstation repeat this with the remaining anaerobic midgut suspensions to inoculate the anaerobic liquid cultures

+5. Add an autoclaved magnetic stirring bar to each flask and place flasks on a magnetic stirrer set at 120 rpm

+### Preparing TSA plates

+1. Add 12 g of tryptic soy broth to a 500 mL glass bottle

+2. Add 2 g of yeast extract to the same bottle

+3. Add 6 g of bacteriological agar to the same bottle

+4. Add 400 mL dH2O, swirl to mix, and autoclave

+5. When still molten, in a sterile laminar flow hood, pour as many TSA agar plates as possible and allow to set.
+These plates can be stored at 4 °C.

+### Isolating microorganisms

+1. On days 5, 12, and 26 of incubation check the plates solid media plates for growth.
+Move some TSA plates into the anaerobic workstation the day prior to any isolation days.

+2. In a sterile laminar flow hood, isolate any unique looking colonies from each condition by picking with an inoculation loop and streaking onto a single TSA plate per unique isolate.

+3. Streak a loop of liquid cultures onto single TSA plates per condition

+4. Repeat the same in the anaerobic workstation

+5. Incubate TSA plates aerobically or anaerobically at 30 °C overnight

+6. If the isolation plates look pure, then individual colonies can be used for ID.
+Plates of mixed colonies can be separated further by additional streaking onto new TSA plates.

 ---

 ## Additional notes
 Dissection of larvae was not covered here but is covered comprehensively in the [BugBook](https://doi.org/10.1163/23524588-20250002)

 For the agar, it is essentially an additional carbon source that might encourage bacterial or fungal growth.
 This is why control plates are used, but using a higher purity agar reduces the likelihood of something growing on the plates despite not having any plasticolytic activity.

+Instructions on using the Whitley A45 Anaerobic workstaton can be found [here](https://www.dwscientific.com/whitley-anaerobic-workstations/whitley-a45-workstation).
+Other anaerobic workstations can be used.

+A shaking platform might be easier to use in the anaerobic workstation if one can fit in there.

+Anaerobic colonies are slow growing and require a couple of days on TSA plates to grow.

 ---

 ## Keywords

-Bacteria, Fungi, Plastic, Polyethylene, Polystyrene, Polypropylene, Screening
+Bacteria, Fungi, Plastic, Polyethylene, Polystyrene, Polypropylene, Screening, ID

 ---